Tyrrrz/CliFx/Readme.md

 }
 ```

-> ⚠️ Note that forceful termination of a command can only be delayed once.
+> ⚠️ Forceful termination of a command can only be delayed once.
 If the user issues a second interrupt signal, the process will be killed immediately without waiting for graceful cancellation.

 ### Type activation